-Part A Part B Total • 2 Questions from each Each question carries 9 marks. module.
-Two questions will be given from each module, out • Total of 8 Questions, each of which 1 question should be answered. carrying 3 marks • Each question can have a maximum of 3 sub 60 divisions.
-(8x3 =24marks) (4x9 = 36 marks)
+Part A Part B Total

+• 2 Questions from • Each question carries 9 marks.

+eachmodule. • Two questions will be given from each

+• Total of 8 Questions, module, outof which 1 question should be (0)

+eachcarrying 3 marks answered.
+60

+• Each question can have a maximum of 3

+(8x3 =24marks) subdivisions.

+(4x9 = 36 marks)

-Course Outcome Bloom's Knowledge Level (KL) CO1 Describe the basic principles and properties of laser and optic fibers.
+Bloom's Knowledge Level (KL) CO1 Describe the basic principles and properties of laser and optic fibers.
 K2 CO2 Describe the phenomena of interference and diffraction of light.
-K2 CO3 Describe the behaviour of matter in the atomic and subatomic level through the principles of quantum mechanics.
+K2 СОЗ Describe the behaviour of matter in the atomic and subatomic level through the principles of quantum mechanics.
 K2 CO4 Apply the knowledge of waves and acoustics in non-destructive testing and in acoustic design of buildings. К3 CO5 Apply basic knowledge of principles and theories in physics to conduct experiments. К3